 If you want to keep your makeup light but still add some drama, use a pencil that’s slightly darker than your skin tone to outline lightly above your upper lash line and extend the line to create an almond shape eye.

 - Start with an eye primer (seriously).
 Eye primers keep your shadow in place, so you can avoid eyeshadow creasing after a long school day.
 Not only will your back to school makeup last longer, but a tinted primer reduces redness and discoloration around the eye area.
 Best of all, concealer can double as an eyelid primer (saving an extra step in the morning).

 - Want to polish up your eye a bit?
 A neutral eyeshadow palette is perfect for school.
 Choose natural shadow pigments, similar in color to your olive skin.
-Dust a nude base shadow onto the lid and beneath the brow (a light creamy beige works great) and blend a slightly darker contour shade in the crease (like taupe, dark brown, or even your bronzer).
-Finally, sweep your highlight color (a shade lighter than your skin tone) beneath the brows and on your inner corners.
+Dust a nude base shadow onto the lid and beneath the brow (a light beige color works great) and blend a slightly darker contour shade in the crease (like taupe, or even your bronzer).
+Finally, sweep your highlight color beneath the brows and on your inner corners.
 You can even spice things up by dabbing a slightly shimmering nude eyeshadow on the centers of your lids.

 - Sometimes you want to make a statement without going overboard.
 And the best way to do that?
 Add pops of color – in small amounts.
 Instead of distracting your peers with bright shadow combinations (a little over-the-top for school), pat a touch of shimmery copper or soft gold shadow on your inner corners.
 These back to school makeup ideas will perk your eyes right up!

 - Feeling adventurous?
 Put that blending brush to work and try your hand at a neutral smokey eye.
 Soft, natural colors (with brown or rose tones) are great choices early in the morning.